 The Tekko Kagi has diecast blades as well.
 I like the wolverine look on this.

 All right, let's slap everything on him and see how he stands.
-The picture below is meant to be like this.
-Storm Shadow has very bad CG and he just kept falling over.
+The picture below shows a falling Storm Shadow as he has very bad CG and he just kept falling over; throughout the shoot.

 The long bow and arrow accessories kind of nailed the pre-order decision for this.